2020PB/police-brutality/all-locations.md

 ### Police beat protester crawling on the ground | August 18th

-Footage shows a protester shoved to the ground.
+Footage shows a protester shoved to the ground near SE 12th and SE Salmon.
 She is carrying a small speaker and attempts to crawl forward.
 Police continue to strike her with batons before releasing her without making an arrest.

 tags: baton, beat, protester, push, shove, strike

 id: or-portland-289

-geolocation:
+geolocation: 45.5143468, -122.6535597

 **Links**